Fife and Drum Corps

 Reviving a Tradition

-In 2023, the Heritage Hill State Historical Park will resurrect the sounds of the fifes and drums at old Fort Howard with the establishment of a fife and drum corps.
-The fife and drum corps will provide seasonal interpretation at Heritage Hill.
-This is defined as the period between May and November, with some special event performance during the Holiday season.
-The frequency is not yet determined but it is known that individual elements of the corps will be employed on a daily basis at the Fort.
-Large group performances may be performed on a weekly basis.
-Uniforms and equipment, as well as the repertoire and practice methods will painstakingly conform to period-correct standards.
+In 2023, the Heritage Hill State Historical Park resurrected the sounds of the fifes and drums at old Fort Howard with the establishment of a fife and drum corps.
+The fife and drum corps provides seasonal interpretation at Heritage Hill.
+Uniforms and equipment, as well as the repertoire and practice methods painstakingly conform to period-correct standards.

 The Music

-The music repertoire will consist of tunes that were commonly played during the 1830s, as well as the duty signals as outlined in the 1835 edition of The School of the Soldier.
-These will be researched from primary sources and commonly available secondary sources such as the Company of Fifers and Drummers publications.
+The music repertoire consists of tunes that were commonly played during the 1830s, as well as the duty signals as outlined in the 1835 edition of The School of the Soldier.
+These are from primary sources and commonly available secondary sources such as the Company of Fifers and Drummers publications.